bshapka/life-in-java/README.md

 * Start a shell session and navigate to the directory containing the downloaded jar file
 * Run the command `java -jar life-in-java.jar` to start the application (assuming the jar file was not renamed)

+Note that if you download the source code and attempt to run the project, you will need to add JUnit 5.4 to the classpath.

 ## Implementation Details
 This section assumes basic familiarity with Life.
 If you are not familiar with Life but want to read this section, please read the section [About Life](https://github.com/bshapka/life-in-x/blob/main/ABOUT_LIFE.md),